trishad2/SECRET/README.md

 # Data
-Find the demo train data, validation data and test data in ```data``` folder.
-We have also shared a full list of unlabeled trials we used for training in trials.csv.
+Find the demo train data in ```data``` folder.
+We have also shared a full list of unlabeled and labeled trials we used for training, testing and validation in train_trials.csv, test_trials.csv and val_trials.csv respectively .
 Please download data from ```https://aact.ctti-clinicaltrials.org```.

 # *Run SECRET on Test Data*: